KARAN-D05/High-Performace-Adder-Architectures/README.md

 repeating these instructions for every element.
 Although completely programmable, the processor performs every operation sequentially.
-A hardware accelerator instead implements the computation directly in hardware.
+An accelerator instead implements the computation directly in hardware.

 ```asm
 Vector A